-So, grab your (audio) kits, grab your mics, and get your notes ready – it’s time to plunge into video podcasting…
+So, grab your mics, and get your notes ready – it’s time to dive into video podcasting!

 Aren’t podcasts audio only?

-Fun Fact: A video podcast is not a vlog.
-Vlogs aren’t necessarily in a series or episodic – they typically deal with individual thoughts and ideas, much like video articles or blogs.
+Fun Fact: A video podcast is not necessarily a vlog.
+Vlogs aren’t always in a series or episodic – they typically deal with individual thoughts and ideas, much like video articles or blogs.